Animal welfare and rights in Israel

 Animal welfare and rights in Israel is about the treatment of and laws concerning nonhuman animals in Israel.
 Israel's major animal welfare law is the Animal Protection Law, passed in 1994, which has been amended several times since.
 Several other laws also related to the treatment of animals: Rabies Ordinance, 1934; Fishing Ordinance, 1937; Public Health Ordinance, 1940; Wildlife Protection Law, 1955; Plants Protection Law, 1956; Criminal Procedure Law, 1982; Animal Disease Ordinance, 1985; National Parks, Nature Reserves (and zoos), National Sites and Memorial Sites Law, 1991; the Law of Veterinarians, 1991; Dog Regulation Law, 2002; Rabies Regulations (Vaccinations), 2005; and Prohibition on declawing cats unless for reasons vital to the cat's health or owner's health, 2011.

+Israeli interest in animal rights and veganism have grown significantly in recent years, raising concerns of whitewashing Israel's human rights abuses.

 Regulations

 Animal Protection Law

 The 1994 Animal Protection Law is Israel's main piece of animal welfare legislation.
 The law prohibits working an unfit animal or working an animal to exhaustion, as well as poisoning an animal with certain poisons (unless granted a permit by the Director of the Veterinary Service), with a penalty of imprisonment for one year.
 A 2000 amendment prohibits torture and cruel treatment; inciting one animal against another; organizing a contest between animal; or cutting into the live tissue of an animal for cosmetic purposes.
 The penalty for offenses in this category is three year imprisonment.

 Israel's Minister of Agriculture is responsible for implementation of the law and the Minister of the Environment appoints trustees to file complaints against offenders.
 The law establishes an Animal Welfare Fund to promote education, information, and aid to animal welfare groups.
 Around 3.5 million NIS (US$782,000 or €616,500) were allocated for animal welfare between 2005 and 2006.